Day 1:

 Milodon Cave Natural Monument

-We will leave early in the morning and make our first stop at Milodon Cave.
-This Natural Monument is located 15 miles to the north of Puerto Natales.
-This Monument is formed by three caverns and a rocky formation called the “Chair of the Devil”.
-It is here that the 5,000-year old remains of the prehistoric bear-like animal called the “Milodón” were discovered in 1902.
+We will leave early in the morning and make our first stop at the Milodon Cave.
+This Natural Monument is located just the north of Puerto Natales.
+This Monument is formed by a large cavern and a rocky formation called the “Chair of the Devil”.
+It is here that the 10,000-year old remains of the prehistoric sloth-like animal called the “Milodon” were discovered in 1895 by German pioneer Hermann Eberhard.
 At the entrance to the cave, you will see a statue of the Milodon.

 Torres del Paine National Park